Anyone between the ages of 13 and 18

 Create a short video (no more than 3:00 minutes) to communicate the idea in an engaging, illuminating, and imaginative way.
 Be creative!
 Consider using visual tools in your video, such as animations, simulations, or physical demonstrations.

-Submit a YouTube video link in your application and join our Breakthrough Prize Facebook page.
+Submit a YouTube video link in your application and join our Breakthrough Facebook page.
 Share your video on your own Facebook page too.
-Take part in the Peer-to-Peer review, where you get to view and score the submissions from 5 other contestants.
+Take part in the Peer-to-Peer review, where you get to view and score the submissions from five (5) other contestants.

 Looking for inspiration?
 Here are some of the top-scoring films from last year’s Challenge.

 Peer-to-Peer Review Deadline

-The winner will be announced at the live televised Breakthrough Prize Ceremony in November of 2018 (date to be announced).
+The winner will be announced at the live televised Breakthrough Prize Foundation Ceremony in November of 2019 (date to be announced).